Some of these cookies are essential, while others help us to improve your experience by providing insights into how the site is being used.

-These terms and conditions together with the documents expressly referred to in it tell you information about us and the legal terms and conditions (Terms) on which we sell any of our products (Products) and deliver any installation services (Services) to you.
+These terms and conditions together with the documents expressly referred to in it tell you information about us and the legal terms and conditions (Terms) on which we sell any of our products (Products) to you.

 These Terms will apply to any contract between us for the sale of Products to you and delivery of any Services (Contract).
-Please read these Terms carefully and make sure that you understand them, before ordering any Products or Services.
-Please note that by ordering any of our Products or Services, you agree to be bound by these Terms and the other documents expressly referred to in it.
+Please read these Terms carefully and make sure that you understand them, before ordering any Products.
+Please note that by ordering any of our Products, you agree to be bound by these Terms and the other documents expressly referred to in it.
 You should keep a copy of these Terms for future reference.